-In a world that is constantly changing, it can be hard for children to feel confident growing up, which can lead to anxious and uncertain adults.
+In a constantly changing world, it can be challenging for children to feel confident growing up, which can lead to anxious and uncertain adults.
 That is why it is important to help your child build up their confidence.
 Here are some things you can do to boost your child’s self-esteem.

 When children practice self-control, they feel positive about the actions and choices they make.
 This, in turn, boosts their self-esteem.
-Enrolling your child at the local Karate, Judo or Krav Maga gym can instill a strong sense of discipline and perseverance that can help them to accomplish their goals in all aspects of life.
-The practice of self-control shines through not only in the gym but to other areas of their life, manifesting in better grades at school and improved self-esteem.
+Enrolling your child at the local Karate, Judo, or Krav Maga gym can instill a strong sense of discipline and perseverance that can help them to accomplish their goals in all aspects of life.
+The practice of self-control shines through in the gym and other areas of their life, manifesting in better grades at school and improved self-esteem.

 Give them Responsibilities